lydiakatsis/tropical_forest_gunshot_classifier/Gunshot classification GUI/README.md

 * **How good is the classifier?**
   *  The classifier has been trained and tested specifically on sounds collected in tropical forests of Belize.
 It has been designed to give high recall (it shouldn't miss many gunshots), but at the cost of lower precision (there will be false positives).
 Therefore this classifier should be used to reduce a vast dataset into a smaller more manageable selection of files for manual review.
 Performance on data collected in different environments is unknown.

-## Gunshot Classification Instructions ##
+## Installing JupyterLab Desktop ##
+* JupyterLab Desktop is a user friendly way of accessing a Python environment needed to run these scripts.
 * Download JupyterLab Desktop [here](https://github.com/jupyterlab/jupyterlab-desktop#download) .
 This software can be downloaded on Windows and Mac computers.
-  * JupyterLab Desktop is a user friendly way of accessing a Python environment needed to run these scripts.
+ * Once you have downloaded JupyterLab, the first time you open the program you will get a pop-up saying 'Set Python Environment'.
+Select the option saying 'Install Python environment using the bundled installer', and then select 'Apply and restart'
+ * This will take you to a new installation pop-up - progress through this pop-up.
+There is no need to select anything additional on these pages apart from the defaults that are already selected.
+Once you have done this, it may take a few minutes to install the environment.

+## Gunshot Classification Instructions ##
 * Download the files on this page (follow instructions below to do this).
   * Files are located on the root page [here](https://github.com/lydiakatsis/tropical_forest_gunshot_classifier) and will take up ~123 Mb.
 * Drag and drop the file entitled 'Gunshot classifier start here! .ipynb' into the folder containing your sound files.
 This script is designed to analyse one SD card at a time, so it will not recurse through multiple folder levels.
 * Double click on the file within the folder, which will open it up within Jupyter Lab Desktop.
 * Follow the steps marked out on the script, and happy classifying!

 *How to download the files*:

 <img width="1071" alt="Screenshot 2022-08-05 at 14 38 07" src="https://user-images.githubusercontent.com/72734966/183140838-9dae6da6-0780-4768-a9fb-900c3310bed9.png">